OPPORTUNITIES TO PARTICIPATE AT UUFCC

 Spiritual Growth Opportunities

 Chalice Circles – Chalice Circles encourage people in their spiritual growth and help them develop relationships of substance and depth.
 The primary subject matter of Chalice Circles is the members’ lives.
 See Joseph Fenty++.

-Children’s Religious Education and Childcare - Sundays following the Chalice Lighting (see Marty Wilmer++)
+Children’s Religious Education and Childcare - Sundays following the Chalice Lighting (see Jennifer Rose++)

-Note: Children in Religious Education classes attend services on the 1st Sunday of each month.
-Childcare is available every week from 10-12
+Note: Children in Religious Education classes attend services on the 1st Sunday of each month and Sundays when Charlotte County has a vacation during the school year.
+Childcare is available every week from 10-12.

 “Healing Oasis” - Healing Touch Practitioners - 4th Wednesdays from 6:30-9:00 * (Except Nov. and Dec. when it falls on the 3rd Wednesdays); see Karen Yelk++.